ucasxuxm/GitStore/readme.txt

-Git is a distribute version control system. add a word.
+Git is a distributed version control system.
+Git is a free software.